intellectivelab/docs.intellectivelab.com/_docs/unity-salesforce/features/document-management/document-details.md

 To open Document Details:

-- In the grid click on Document Title, or click a dropdown icon in the document row and select `Edit` action:
+- In the grid click a dropdown icon in the document row and select `Edit` action:

     ![Context-menu](document-details/images/view-action-context-menu.png)